facundobatista/telegritter/README.rst

 Install it, add the bot to your Telegram account, start talking/tweeting.

-FIXME: what about auth? how it makes that this bot can not be used by somebody else?
+FIXME(1): what about auth? how it makes that this bot can not be used by somebody else?

 How to install it
 -----------------

-FIXME
+FIXME(2)